Stages of Culture Shock

 Second phase: Feeling overwhelmed

-After some weeks of this euphoria you will start to realize that it is difficult to be in constant contact with the new culture.
-You feel like you lost the ground and realize how different everything is here to your home.
+After some weeks of this euphoria, you will start to realize that it is difficult to be in constant contact with the new cultures and different customs.
+You feel like you lost your balance and realize how different everything is compared to your home country.
 You begin to miss home, it seems to you that everything you know is turned upside down and you do not understand the locals and you feel misunderstood and disadvantaged.
+At its lowest point, the culture shock manifests itself through the common symptoms of culture shock.
+You might feel you are constantly at the wrong place at the wrong time and you might start avoiding people and places.
+This daunting experience can actually be quite short but sometimes it might last up to several months before you realize the cause of your 'illness' or unhappiness.

 Third phase: becoming more open and accepting